How to Fix Android Apps Crashing

 1. Open Settings

-6. Restart your phone and see if the issue has been fixed
+6. Restart your phone and check if the issue is resolved

 3. Clear App Data

-To clear App Data, follow the same steps as cleaning cache, except this time select Delete or Clear App Storage.
+To clear App Data, follow the same steps as clearing the cache, but this time select Delete or Clear App Storage.

-If reinstalling the app doesn’t work, it’s possible that the app’s files are corrupt beyond repair.
-Simply deleting the app and reinstalling it from the Google Play Store could solve the crashing.
-To uninstall an app, tap and hold the app’s icon in the app drawer until you see your homescreen, then drag it to the top of the screen where it says “Uninstall“.
+If clearing data doesn’t help, the app’s files might be corrupted.
+Removing the app completely, then reinstalling it from the Google Play Store, may fix the issue.
+To uninstall an app, press and hold the app’s icon and drag it to the top where it says “Uninstall.”

 Dragging the app for an uninstall